-Lastly but not least is this… I’m sure you’ve heard the saying “Jack of all trades” and “master of none”.
+Lastly, but not least is this… I’m sure you’ve heard the saying “Jack of all trades” and “master of none”.

-Well that may not be the case always, because there are some genuine folks out there that are great at providing services in many areas.
+Well, this may not be the case always, because there are some genuine folks out there that are great at providing services in many areas.

 But if you find that your web designer is offering literally everything you can imagine under the sun on their services menu, then sometimes it can feel as if there’s no exclusivity with them.
-I mean there’s no speciality involved.
+I mean there’s no specialty involved.

-It’s possible to do that of course, it’s possible to hire a jack of all trades, but it just doesn’t make sense in my opinion.
+It’s possible to do that, of course, it’s possible to hire a jack of all trades, but it just doesn’t make sense in my opinion.

-Maybe you think differently, do let me know.
+Maybe you think differently, I don’t know.

-If you’re looking for someone who specialises in creating great looking and conversion focused websites.
-And if you’re looking for someone that will meet your goals and objectives with your website design project’s, then avoid the ‘jack of all trades’ where ever possible, and find yourself a ‘specialist’.Don't find a jack of all trades web designer, find yourself a specialist.Click To Tweet
+If you’re looking for someone who specializes in designing beautiful, clean, modern, mobile-responsive, and conversion-focused websites.
+And, if you’re looking for someone who will listen, advise, and communicate with you during your entire web design project, then avoid the ‘jack of all trades’ where ever possible, and find yourself a ‘specialist’.

 Finding the right web designer for your web projects is something that you should take your time in doing.

-There are some great sites you can visit to start doing research or even find a great design.
-Sites like UpWork and Elance (An UpWork company), PeoplePerHour or my personal favourite Freelancer.com.
+There are some great sites you can visit to start doing research, or even find a great design.
+Sites like UpWork and Elance (An UpWork company), PeoplePerHour or my personal favorite Freelancer.com.

 Best of luck to you!